humblelad/Infosec-Interview-Questions/readme.md

+# Infosec-Interview-Questions
+Made for public view and quick reference.
+All credit to Daniel(https://danielmiessler.com/study/infosec_interview_questions/)

 **What** follows is a list of techniques for vetting candidates in Information Security (InfoSec / Cybersecurity).
 The list and approach has evolved over the years, as I think it should, and I think it represents a good balance between technical content and the philosophy around desired answers.